naqslab/naqs_devices/docs/devices.rst

 Devices
 =======

-Directory of all device classes in this repository.
+Directory of all device classes that can be installed within this namespace.

 ..
 The labscript primitive subclasses are derivatives of the labscript-provided
 .. children classes used by devices in this repository.